 One of the best ways to get lower interest rates is to have an excellent credit score.
 There is not a quick fix that will magically raise your credit score overnight.
 It is important to handle your credit well from the beginning to get the best interest rates.
 There are things you can do to improve your credit score if it is not as high as you would like.

 - The first step is to catch up on past due payments like utilities and credit cards.

 - Another thing you can do is to lower the amount that you currently owe in credit.
 If you are using too much of your available credit, it can make your credit score drop.

-- Additionally, you need to be careful about closing out your oldest credit card accounts since this can cause your score to drop as well.
-If you know you will be applying for a mortgage in the next year, you should put efforts into bringing up your credit score before you apply for the loan.
+- It's important to be careful about closing out your oldest credit card accounts since this can cause your score to drop as well.
+If you know you will be applying for a mortgage in the next year, you should put effort into bringing up your credit score before you apply for the loan.

 - After your credit score has been raised and with your credit report in hand, call current creditors, such as credit card companies and other variable rate loan providers, and ask for a reduction in interest rates.
 It can allow a drop in interest paid without having to apply for new credit.